Difference between a perceptual map and a positioning map

 Comparison of a perceptual map to a positioning map

-This difference between perception and reality is important information for both banks.
-Bank A can identify that their communication campaigns have been effective in demonstrating their branch accessibility and financial security.
-And Bank B can identify that they had not been overly successful in communicating these strong attributes to consumers.
+• Bank A can identify that their communication campaigns have been effective in demonstrating their branch accessibility and financial security.

 Using Perceptual and Positioning Maps Together – Setting Positioning Goals